Many doctors and dietitians recommend a Mediterranean diet to prevent disease and keep people healthy for longer.

 Essentially, following a Mediterranean diet means eating in the way that the people in the Mediterranean region traditionally ate.

-- very little white meat and red meat
+- low amounts of dairy and red meat

 - red wine in moderation

 The Mediterranean diet puts a higher focus on plant foods than many other diets.
-It is not uncommon for vegetables, whole grains, and legumes to make up all or most of a meal.
+Foods like fruits, vegetables, whole grains, and legumes are main ingredients in meals and snacks.

 People following the diet typically cook these foods using healthful fats, such as olive oil, and add plenty of flavorful spices.